 Can straight people identify as non-binary?

 Identifying as NB has absolutely no relation to sexuality.
 NB rejects gender as it is imposed on us and doesn’t change who we’re sexually attracted to.
-You can be attracted to other NB people, to cis-people, transgender people, gay, straight, bi, pan, queer etc etc etc… the possibilities are endless!
+You can be attracted to other NB people, to cisgender people, transgender people, gay, straight, bi, pan, queer people etc etc etc… the possibilities are endless!